Advocacy Toolkit

 Questions about the toolkit?
 Please contact us at info@nwa.org.

+Your voice matters, and speaking directly to your Members of Congress and local representatives is impactful.
 When public officials receive phone calls from the constituents they represent, they know that their constituents have strong feelings about the issue and are taking notice of how they vote.
 When you call to make your voice heard, you will have a chance to talk to a staff member or leave a message, saying who you are and what action you would like your public official to take.

 • Choose an action and decide from that written message what you want to say to your public official.

 • Write down what you want to say ahead of time.
+Be concise.
 Usually you will say that you want your public official to support or oppose a specific policy, just like what is written in the action alert message.

 • Find your public official’s phone number: